ryanmark/vizbuilder/README.md

 end
 ```

-There are a few config setting used by Viz Builder:
+There are a few config settings used by Viz Builder:

 #### http_prefix